 Height: 13’6” is the maximum allowed height for legal loads.

-Overhang: 3’ front in the front and 3’ off of the rear of trailer.
+Overhang: 3’ front in the front and 3’ off of the rear of the trailer.

-Oversize and overweight trucking permits that are routinely issued by the state of Illinois.
+Oversize and overweight trucking permits are routinely issued by the state of Illinois.

 Length: Up to 145’ long.
-Anything longer see superload section below.
+Anything longer refers to the superload section below.

 Weight: Single 24,000, tandem: 48,000, tridum: 60,000, Quadem: 60,00 gross, 5 Axles 100,000 lbs., 6 Axles 120,000 lbs., 7 axels: 120,000, 8 axles: 120,000 lbs.

-Width: 14’6” (any load over 16′ will require special admin approval before permit is issued).
+Width: 14’6” (any load over 16′ will require special admin approval before a permit is issued).